 By integrating cyber-physical systems (CPS), edge computing, and AI algorithms, digital twins turn reactive maintenance into predictive strategies, ensuring seamless operations.
 For those seeking smart factory solutions, understanding these concepts is crucial to unlocking competitive advantages in today's hyper-connected industrial landscape.

 The core of a Smart Factory Solution is the ability to predict failure before it manifests.
-For complex industrial assets like motors, conveyors, and boilers, simple threshold-based alerts (e.g., "Alert if Temp > 80°C") are insufficient.
+Predictive Maintenance Services for complex industrial assets like motors, conveyors, and boilers go far beyond simple threshold-based alerts (e.g., "Alert if Temp > 80°C"), which are insufficient for modern Industry 4.0 requirements.

 The Engineering of Motor and Conveyor Twins